 Communication and swallowing challenges are common among adults, especially the geriatric population, and can lead to social withdrawal and isolation, which often causes further loss of communication ability.
 The individual may have difficulty in hearing or understanding what others are saying, or have trouble expressing themselves effectively.
 This may lead to disappointment and frustration, while the family members/caregivers also can experience frustration with these communication breakdowns.
 Communication impairments may also include difficulty with reading and writing.
-There are many strategies and approaches that the Speech Language Pathologist can use to help the individual and family/caregiver cope with and overcome specific communication barriers.
+There are many strategies and approaches that the Speech Language Pathologist can use to help the individual and family/caregiver cope with and overcome specific communication barriers by providing online Speech therapy for adults.

 Speech and language disorders in adults